SurDno/Uncut/README.md

 ## Gameplay Changes
 * Restored an ability to heal injured teammates using bandages instead of medkits. - SurDno
+* Restored pre-1.5.03 bandit blockpost behaviour with them taking not just the money but also all the items with the exception of Scar's most expensive pistol and ammo for it.
+The things are now again stored in a box behind the closed gate at bandit base and can be taken back after clearing Depot or joining bandits.

 ## Quest Changes
 * NEW - Find the migration map — descend into the Agroprom Undeground to find the lost migration map.
 The quest is given by Inquisitor on Duty base. - SurDno
   - [+] Added a previously missing reward - a pack of AP 5,45 ammo and 1500 RU.
 It was originally a flash drive with data on modifying the gas exhaust of a machine gun as well as GP-25 Koster, but that was later transferred to Hermit's quest and this one was left rewardless. - SurDno